 Intermediate Unit 2 Open Lecture – all welcome

 18.00 \ House of Dust

 19.00 \ Film screening Luchino Visconti The Leopard (Il Gattopardo), starring Alain Delon, Claudia Cardinale, Burt Lancaster, 185 minutes, colour.

 Antonino Cardillo talks at AA School of London.
-Photograph by Marco Ponzianelli.
+Photography by Marco Ponzianelli.

-TRAPANI-PALERMO, Sicily — November 1st-4th, 2013 — By invitation of Ana Araujo and Takero Shimazaki, Antonino Cardillo talks about Sicily and Dionysian through the interpretations of Goethe, Wagner and Nietzsche to the students of ‘Intermediate Two’.
+TRAPANI-PALERMO, Sicily — November 1st-4th, 2013 — By invitation of Ana Araujo and Takero Shimazaki, Antonino Cardillo talks to the students of ‘Intermediate Two’ about Sicily and the Dionysian through the interpretations of Goethe, Wagner and Nietzsche.

 This year Intermediate Unit 2 will focus on spatial experiences that enhance awareness of our senses and emotions.
 Our main source of inspiration will be the enigmatic Villa Palagonia – a baroque icon located on the northern coast of Sicily, whose originality and eccentricity has fascinated personalities such as Goethe and Sir John Soane.
 (Ana Araujo)